aws-samples/amazon-sagemaker-BYOD-template/Tutorial.md

 ```shell
 ./test.js
 ```
-you will then see the response from the three request: ping,execute-parameters, and invocations
+you will then see the response from the three request types: ping,execute-parameters, and invocations

 If you get errors edit your serve.py and run the following to rebuild and restart your server: